po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/02-Day/02-Day-LessonPlan.md

   * ✔ The `indexName` is what you use to access the index when querying.

   * ✔ The `keyPath` is the actual name of the "column."

+* Be sure to have deleted the "todoList" database from your list of IndexedDB in the browser before starting this activity!

 * Open [20-Ins_Creating_Indexes](../../../../01-Class-Content/17-nosql/01-Activities/20-Ins_Creating_Indexes/index.html) in your IDE and review the code snippet.